Savage Neck Dunes: Hike the Beach Trail at this Coastal Nature Preserve in Cape Charles

 This 1.3-mile out-and-back hike on Virginia’s Eastern Shore highlights three restoration zones: coastal grassland, coastal shrub and maritime forest.

 It’s okay to wear flip-flops or sandals on this hike.
-In fact, the last .2-mile is soft sand, so you’ll be thankful to have skipped the sneakers or hiking boots on this trail.
+The last .2-miles is soft sand, so you’ll be glad to have skipped the sneakers or hiking boots on this trail.

 The Beach Trail, which leads to a sandy beach, is one of three trails at Savage Neck Dunes.
 The other two short trails are the Field Loop and the Woodland Loop.